bzimmer/qordle/docs/strategies.md

 ### elimination

+{==

-==*Note: This strategy is far slower than the rest so best used when the word list has been filtered.*==
+Note: This strategy is far slower than the rest so best used when the word list has been filtered.

+==}

 The elimination strategy uses each word in the word list as a secret and scores all the remaining words against it.
 The accumulated sum for the letter & position from